manustays/abhi.page.11ty/src/notes/fix-wsl2-connection-issue-to-docker-daemon.md

 Here is the fix that worked for me:

 ### Step 1: Check if you have the same issue
-1. In WSL2 terminal, run the command `docker info | head -15`
+1. In WSL2 terminal, run the command: `docker info | head -15`
-2. You should see the following error `ERROR: Cannot connect to the Docker daemon at tcp://localhost:2375.
+2. You should see the following error: `ERROR: Cannot connect to the Docker daemon at tcp://localhost:2375.
 Is the docker daemon running?`

 ### Step 2: Check if the fix works for you
-1. Run the command `unset DOCKER_HOST`
+1. Run the command: `unset DOCKER_HOST`
 2. Follow the previous step again.
 The error should be gone now.

 ### Step 3: Make the fix permanent
 1. Edit the `.bashrc` script with: `vi ~/.bashrc`
 2. Search for the line with DOCKER_HOST and comment it out like this:
    `# export DOCKER_HOST=tcp://localhost:2375`
-3. Save the file and reload the terminal settings with `source ~/.bashrc`
+3. Save the file and reload the terminal settings with: `source ~/.bashrc`